rao10/casswiki_quartz/content/Cassiopaean Experiment/Juvenile vs. adult dictionary.md

 Some persons may be very apt at cognitive skills like specialized problem solving or mimicry but lack essential depth of meaning.
 These could be said to operate with the juvenile dictionary.
 This is the case with psychopaths, to take an extreme example.

-An important idea of the FotCM Work on the self is to build one's dictionary, to establish new neural connections.
+An important idea of the [[FOTCM|FOTCM]] Work on the self is to build one's dictionary, to establish new neural connections.
 This is not purely an intellectual exercise.
 In fact, what people call thinking is often prescribed by emotional value judgements and engrained mental habits.
 Detecting and countering these barriers can expand one's dictionary.
 The expression 'thinking with a hammer' is often used for this.

 This concept is introduced in detail in the [_Wave_ series](http://cassiopaea.org/2010/05/08/the-wave-chapter-1-riding-the-wave/) at the Cassiopaea site.